flyaflya/causact/paper/paper.md

 ## tidyDrawsDF <- drawsDF %>% addPriorGroups()  #POSTERIOR
 ```

 The produced `greta` code is shown in the above code snippet.
 The code can be difficult to digest for some and exemplifies the advantages of working visually using `casuact`.
 The above code is also challenging to write without error or misinterpretation.
-Indexing is particularly tricky in PPL's with indexing based on meaningless numbers (e.g. 1,2,3,$\ldots$).
-To facilitate quicker interpretation `causact` abbreviates posterior parameters using human-interpretable names.
+Indexing is particularly tricky in PPL's and `causact` abbreviates posterior parameters using indexes consistent with the id data provided (e.g. `$as.factor(chimpDF$actor)$`).

 The output of `dag_greta()` is in the form of a data frame of draws from the joint posterior.
 To facilitate a quick look into posterior estimates, the `dagp_plot()` function creates a simple visual of 90% credible intervals.
 It is the only core function that does not take a graph as its first argument.
 By grouping all parameters that share the same prior distribution and leveraging the meaningful parameter names constructed using `dag_greta()`, it allows for quick comparisons of parameter values.